Switzerland

 Harmonization of benefits under the loss of earnings scheme

 Impact date: Awaited.
-The Council of States adopted a decision amending the Bill with deliberations scheduled in the National Council.
+Deadline for referendum is 17 April 2026.
 The Social Security and Health Committee of the Council of States unanimously decided to consider a draft amendment to the Federal Act on Income Compensation for Loss of Earnings.
-The proposal would extend entitlement to operating and childcare allowances—currently limited to individuals performing services—to all categories of beneficiaries.
+The proposal would extend entitlement to operating and childcare allowances, currently limited to individuals performing services, to all categories of beneficiaries.
 Child allowance, the function of which has effectively been replaced by family allowances, is to be abolished.
-Additional measures include: extending maternity benefits in cases of prolonged maternal hospitalization: ensuring the granting of the other parent’s allowance even in the event of the child’s death: and making the care allowance available as soon as a child requires hospitalization for at least four days.
+Additional measures include: extending maternity benefits in cases of prolonged maternal hospitalization; ensuring the granting of the other parent’s allowance even in the event of the child’s death; and making the care allowance available as soon as a child requires hospitalization for at least four days.

 The amendment has not yet been adopted and remains under review by the Committee.